 We began this article by giving you an idea of how much in demand web developers are.
 With many start-ups springing up and companies constantly revamping their websites, there are going to be numerous opportunities for you to land a well-paying web developer job.
 You can also look for freelance projects online on websites like Fiverr.

-These are just a few suggestions of the key areas where every web developer must become proficient.
-With stiff competition in today's world, mastering just one skill is never enough.
+These are some core areas that every web developer needs to be proficient at.
+With the stiff competition today, mastering just one skill is never enough.
 Fortunately, there are a plethora of online courses and articles that will help you prepare and bag a career-defining web development job.

 Your email address will not be published.
 Required fields are marked *